matthewbdaly/django_tutorial_blog_ng/README.md

-django_tutorial_blog_ng
+Django Tutorial Blog NG
 =======================

-The source for the new version of my Django tutorial blog
+The source for the new version of my Django tutorial blog.

+The original is somewhat outdated and doesn't reflect best practices, so this is a newer version.